pejoule/LeMix/README.md

 ## Abstract

 The "train-then-inference" paradigm is commonly adopted in the deployment of large language models and other deep learning models, resulting in GPU under-utilization (see the below profiling results on LMSYS workload traces) and inconsistent model update in distributed systems.
-Our empirical analysis reveals that these inefficiencies stem from dynamic request arrivals during serving and workload heterogeneity in pipeline-parallel training.
 <p align="center">
   <img src="figure/GPU_util.png" width="100%" height="100%">
 </p>

+Our motivation study reveals that these inefficiencies stem from dynamic request arrivals during serving and workload heterogeneity in pipeline-parallel training.
 - Separate training and inference on a 2-node cluster (each holds 3 sharded stages)
 <p align="center">
   <img src="figure/separate_opportunity.png" width="100%" height="100%">